26th-27th April 2019

 At 10pm I was so happy when the wind stopped, completely, not even a breeze, only for it to start again with a vengeance at 11pm.
 I’m guessing around 25 knots, this continued until around 4am.

 I managed to get some sleep but was woken every so often by the wind.
 At least the tent survived the night intact!
-The winds were due to kick-off again at around 10am, so I was up early and ready to leave before then.
+Although a small hole had been rubbed in one of the vestibule doors, where it had flapped against the rocks I’d piled up to hold the tent down.
+The winds were due to kick-off again at around 10am, after a quick cup of coffee I was up ready to leave before then.

 It was a nice descent from my camping spot to the end of the camino that came out onto a main road, which led to the main highway from Malaga.
 I took a slight detour and rode into the hamlet of Villanueva de Cauche, although a hamlet, there was a very nice restaurant at the village entrance, Bar la Peña, run by Paco.